-- Outcomes: During the fourth quarter of 2021, the average number of days to inpatient evaluation admissions increased significantly by 67.8 percent to 43.3 days.
-Wait times at WSH, between order for evaluation and admission, increased by 55.9 percent in Q4 2021.
-ESH wait times increased by 95.1 percent. - Drivers: Q4 orders increased significantly (by 56.8 percent) and hospital admissions continued their recovery from the early months of the pandemic when most of our external partners greatly curtailed their activities.
-Generally, partner organizations have re-opened with COVID-19 protective measures in place to allow for modified operations.
-This has allowed for increased orders for inpatient evaluations and admissions; however, due to outbreaks at BHA facilities during this quarter due to a new variant, admissions are often running below standard capacity or are on hold to prevent wider COVID-19 outbreaks.
+- Outcomes: During the first quarter of 2022, the average number of days to inpatient evaluation admissions increased significantly by 31.9 percent to 57.1 days.
+Wait times at WSH, between order for evaluation and admission, increased by 30.7 percent in Q1 2022.
+ESH wait times increased by 25.5 percent. - Drivers: Q1 orders declined significantly (by 35 percent).
+The COVID-19 Omicron variant that arrived late in 2021 caused dramatic increases in infections systemwide in January that finally declined part way through February.
+Due to Omicron outbreaks at BHA facilities during this quarter, admissions were often running well below standard capacity or were entirely on hold to prevent wider COVID-19 outbreaks.